Skip to Main Content

 • connect words and phrases using AND, OR and NOT

-At the results list you can:
+In the results list you can:

-• Limit to articles from Peer Reviewed publications
+• Limit to articles from peer reviewed publications

-• Limit by Date eg 2016 to 2020
+• Limit by date, e.g., 2019 to 2024

 This is an example of an Advanced Search using Business Source Ultimate.